-Next, we were interested in exploring suspect ID accuracy for seemingly "automatic" fast decisions, compared to "considered" slow decisions.
+Next, we were interested in exploring suspect ID accuracy for seemingly automatic fast decisions compared with considered slow decisions.
 In each age group, we examined the relationship between the amount of interaction and suspect ID accuracy, and the amount of interaction and memory discrimination accuracy-ability to discriminate between innocent and guilty suspects, d'.
-We measured the overall length of time participants spent rotating the faces and, in each age group, created two interaction groups: high and low interaction, using a median split.
-For those in young-childhood, the overall mean interaction time for low interactors was 21.54 s and for high interactors was 78.47 s.
-The overall mean interaction times for low- and high- interactors in middle-childhood, and low- and high- interactors in late-childhood were 16.50 and 66.03, and 14.36 and 59.14 s, respectively.
-The overall correct ID rate (of guilty suspects in target-present lineups) and false ID rates (of innocent suspects in target-absent lineups), suspect ID accuracy, and d' values for high and low interactors in each age group are displayed in Table 3.
-Suspect ID accuracy was higher for low-compared to high- interactors, in each age group.
-Moreover, in each age group, there was a trend for low interactors to have better memory discrimination accuracy than high interactors, but the difference were not statistically significant when we computed the G statistic for the young-
+We measured the overall length of time participants spent rotating the faces and, in each age group, created two interaction groups:

+high and low interaction, using a median split.
+For those in young childhood, the overall mean interaction time for low interactors was 21.54 s and for high interactors was 78.47 s.
+The overall mean interaction times for low- and high-interactors in middle childhood, and low- and high-interactors in late childhood were 16.50 and 66.03, and 14.36 and 59.14 s, respectively.
+The overall correct ID rate (of guilty suspects in target-present lineups) and false ID rates (of innocent suspects in target-absent lineups), suspect ID accuracy, and d' values for high and low interactors in each age group are displayed in Table 2.
+Suspect ID accuracy was higher for low compared with high interactors in each age group.
+Moreover, in each age group, there was a trend for low interactors to have better memory discrimination accuracy than high interactors, but the difference were not statistically significant when we computed the G statistic for the young (G = .71, p = .48), middle (G = .71, p = .48).66, p = .51), or late (G = 1.58, p = .11) childhood groups (twotailed, Gourevitch & Galanter, 1967; see also Mickes et al., 2014).
+More research is required with larger sample sizes in low and high interactor groups, but this provides preliminary evidence that something as simple as the amount of time taken exploring lineup faces, might be informative about the likely accuracy of witness identifications, even in young children.